A Summer Holiday full of Nature and History.

 Category B: 3*** hotels, inns, and guest houses

-- Trip from Bad Ischl to Bad Aussee by train incl. bike
+- Trip from Bad Ischl to Bad Aussee by train incl. your bike

 - Service hotline

-- Arrival by train in Salzburg and then by public bus to lake Wolfgangsee
+- Salzburg train station and then by public bus to lake Wolfgangsee

 The charming ‚Seehotel Huber’ is situated in a green area near the banks of lake Wolfgangsee.